keerthik/keerthik.github.io/content/essays/2305_switchinghugo/index.md

 So I decided to rewrite my formerly jekyll-powered personal site with hugo.

+> 🚧 While I'm migrating to Hugo, my old essays may be inaccessible 🚧.

+> This is because I'm too lazy to keep two working branches for my site.

 ## Why?
 I'll say upfront that I still have only good things to say about Jekyll, and I love how mature and true to its core Jekyll has remained.
 My switching has nothing really to do with Jekyll or its flaws.